25th March, 2025

-The CDM Regulations don't just apply to contractors and construction workers on sites, but to the whole project team.
+The CDM Regulations don't just apply to contractors and construction workers on sites - but to the whole project team.
 Clients, designers and contractors all have duties under CDM, at all stages of the project.
 From pre-construction, through to the construction, project completion and beyond.

 According to the CDM Regulations, there are three stages to every construction project.
 Pre-Construction.
 Construction.
 And Post-Construction.
 And there are CDM duties to complete at each stage of the project.
-Things you need to do before work starts on site.
-Then things that need to happen during construction.
-And finally, things that need to take place after work is completed.

 If you're new to construction, or the CDM regulations, start with what is CDM in construction?

-So let's take a look at the 3 stages of CDM.
+So let's take a look at the 3 stages of CDM:

 “pre-construction phase” means any period of time during which design or preparatory work is carried out for a project and may continue during the construction phase;

 But if the CDM regulations are focused on health and safety in construction, then that would just apply to the construction phase, right?
-What's the pre-construction phase got to do with health and safety?
-Quite a lot, as it happens!
+Isn't the pre-construction phase mainly office-based?
+What does the pre-construction phase have to do with health and safety?

 As with most things, with health and safety, preparation is key.
-And this is especially important in construction where you are bringing different people together, on a new site, with various hazards and risks.
-Each build and site is unique, and careful consideration of how the health and safety issues can be minimised at the pre-construction phase is vital to reduce health and safety headaches during construction.
+This is especially important in construction where you are bringing different people together, on a new site, with various hazards and risks.

-In fact, you can't skimp on the pre-construction phase.
 The regulations clearly state that the client must allow enough time for the work to be carried out without risks to health and safety.
+It's one of the legal CDM client duties.
 This includes allowing sufficient time for all of the pre-construction duties to be carried out, like making appointments, carrying out design work, preparing the pre-construction information and the construction phase plan.

 The principal designer has overall responsibility for health and safety during the pre-construction phase, and other duty holders will work with them to comply with CDM.

-The construction phase is the time when construction work is actually happening.
-At this point, you have your designs and plan of work, your construction phase plan in place and your team assembled.
+At this point in the project, you have your designs and plan of work, your construction phase plan in place and your team assembled.
 Everything is planned out, at least for the early stages of your project.

 “construction phase” means the period of time beginning when construction work in a project starts and ending when construction work in that project is completed;